New Zealand stunned by three new mystery COVID cases

 The new cases come a day after New Zealand’s first COVID-related death in five months.

-On Saturday, Director General of Health Ashley Bloomfield said a person tested positive for the virus while in mandatory isolation died after being moved to North Shore Hospital in Auckland.
+On Saturday, Dr Bloomfield said a person tested positive for the virus while in mandatory isolation died after being moved to North Shore Hospital in Auckland.

 The fatality was New Zealand’s 26th COVID-related death through the pandemic.